OpenCAPI/libocxl/afutests/memcpy/README.md

         -i            Send an interrupt after copy
-        -l <loops>    Run this number of memcpy loops (default 1) -p <procs>    Fork this number of processes (default 1) -r            Reallocate the destination buffer in between 2 loops -s <bufsize>  Copy this number of bytes (default 2048) -t <timeout>  Seconds to wait for the AFU to signal completion
+        -l <loops>    Run this number of memcpy loops (default 1) -p <procs>    Fork this number of processes (default 1) Use -p0 to fork as many of processes as permitted by AFU -r            Reallocate the destination buffer in between 2 loops -s <bufsize>  Copy this number of bytes (default 2048) -t <timeout>  Seconds to wait for the AFU to signal completion